-Strategic thinking requires more than establishing forecasts for existing products and services and organizing the current business structure of divisions and departments.
+Strategic planning requires more than establishing forecasts for existing products and services and organizing the current business structure of divisions and departments.
 That’s the outmoded ‘Analytic’ style from the last century, based on inputs and outputs.
-Instead, when you focus on outcomes at every step of the way, you’ll achieve execution for impact with ease, instead of getting lost in good intentions.
+Instead, when you focus on Strategic thinking, which looks at outcomes at every step of the way, you’ll achieve execution for impact with ease, instead of getting lost in good intentions.
 That’s the contemporary ‘Engaged’ style where people enthusiastically commit to being part of the journey and where everyone’s talents play a role in shaping its path.
 As sociologist Philip Selznick says, strategies take on value only as committed people infuse them with energy.

 Take that hill!

 Here’s a vivid image to help expose the difference.
-When a military commander says “take that hill”, everyone is clear on the outcome, and as no plan survives the first contact, it’s important that everyone can “follow orders”, yet use their ingenuity to simply keep pressing onward and upward.
+When a military commander says “take that hill”, everyone is clear on the desired outcome, and as no plan survives the first contact, it’s important that everyone can “follow orders”, yet use their ingenuity to simply keep pressing onward and upward.
 What if instead the commander started laying out the equivalent of the inputs and outputs of the typical Strategic Plan: that X rounds of ammunition needed to be available, that all infantry needed to be carrying a full list of equipment and ready to move out at X timeframe, that tanks needed to move to X location, that tents and medical facilities needed to be set up in a certain place, that such and such radio frequency was to be used… you get the picture!
-All of that is essential, but with all that detail and no clear outcome, there’s going to be lots of effort and activity, and lots of mud is going to get churned up, but the chances of achieving the objective are slim to none.
+All of that is essential, but with all that detail and no clear desired outcome, there’s going to be lots of effort and activity, and lots of mud is going to get churned up, but the chances of achieving the objective are slim to none.
+And if all of that activity is happening over near some “other hill” because the desired outcome wasn’t clear, then it’s just a massive waste of time with no impact on success.

 Every time you or one of your people gets sidetracked on excessive detail, you lose momentum, put growth in jeopardy, destroy morale, and incur needless costs.
 The hidden cost of stress as people throughout the organization spin their wheels, not only holds you back from creating the kind of culture that attracts the best resources, but dumps huge turnover and training costs into your system as good people burn out or leave for better opportunities.
 You can’t afford not to take action on the kind of transformational wake-up call that will streamline and simplify your business so that you can execute for impact and results.